kriasoft/react-firebase-starter/CONTRIBUTING.md

-# Contributing to React Static Boilerplate
+# Contributing to React Starter Kit for Firebase and GraphQL

-♥ **React Static Boilerplate** and want to get involved?
+♥ **React Firebase Starter** and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and